I know I know, “strategic plan” sounds SO unsexy, and so opposite of creative.

 Break your goals into action items.
 Every single last detail that’s required to achieve the goal.
 These will be the details you use in Phase Two.

-Don’t let these three bullets points fool you, in the Strategic Planning Intensive, the workbook walks your through these steps in a weeks time — and even that’s a stretch.
+Don’t let these three bullets points fool you, in the The Startup Suite, part of the program walks your through these steps in a weeks time — and even that’s a stretch.

 \\PHASE TWO: CREATE YOUR STRATEGIC PLAN(S)\\